 4. Use It To Make Muffins

-Alternatively if you’re not that familiar with baking and don’t trust yourself to substitute here’s a recipe for juice pulp muffins.
+If you’re not that familiar with baking and don’t trust yourself to substitute, here’s a recipe for juice pulp muffins.
+Give it a go!

 5. Make Easy Lentil Soup

-This is nicest with carrots (there’s definitely a carrot pulp theme going on here…) just put some red lentils into a crockpot then add your leftover pulp and water, mix in some salt, garlic and black pepper and let it cook for a few hours and you’re good to go.
+Put red lentils into a crockpot, then add your leftover pulp and some water.
+Mix in salt, garlic and black pepper, then let it cook for a few hours.

 What To Do With Fruit Pulp

-Eating it as pulp is nicest if it’s still a bit wet, so if you have a really good juicer you might actually struggle to eat the pulp because it’ll be so dry.
-But that means your juice extracted every last bit of moisture and goodness from your fruit, which means excellent juices but poor pulp.
+Fruit pulp is nicest if it’s still a bit wet, so if you have a really good juicer you might struggle with this.
+A good juicer will extract every last bit of moisture and goodness from your fruit, which means excellent juices but poor pulp.

 8. Make Fruit Leather